Frequently Asked Questions

 We also think AI offers the opportunity to create a flourishing future in which people live vastly more meaningful lives than now.

 • We don’t have a great answer to this question yet.
-Market dynamics will likely favor systems that optimize for individual preferences.
+Market dynamics will likely favor systems that optimize for individual and superficial preferences.

 • Wise AI